Kyruski/todo-app/README.md

 ### `yarn start`

 Runs the app if you have already created a bundle.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 If you haven't created a bundle yet, you can instead run to following command

 ### `yarn build-start`

 Builds the bundle file and then starts the server
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `yarn cra-start`